raspberrypilearning/santa-detector/worksheet_german.md

 ![scratch GPIO server](images/gpio-server.png)

-Scratch uses the 'Sensing' blocks to check if there is any input on the GPIO pins.
+Scratch benutzt den 'Fühlen' Block to check if there is any input on the GPIO pins.
 If there is an input, the value of the pin changes from `0` to `1`.
 As you connected the PIR sensor to GPIO pin 4 of the Pi, we need to monitor that.

 Firstly we need to tell Scratch that pin 4 will be used as an input by *config*uring it.

-- Create a broadcast message as follows:
+- Erstellen eine Boardcast/Sende Block:

 ![Sensor drop down](images/config-broadcast.png)

-- Double click the broadcast block to run it.
-You only need to do this once.
+- Doppelklicke den Broadcast/Sende Blck.
+Du musst das nur einmal machen.

-- In the `Sensing` block palette click on the drop-down menu on the `sensor value` block and choose `gpio4`.
+- In der  `Sensing`/`Fühlen`  Block Palette Klicke auf das Dropdown Feld des `Sensing`/`Fühlen`  Block und wähle `gpio4`.
-- Tick the check-box to the left of the block to display the pin value on screen.
+- Setze den Hacken in der Check-Box auf der Linken Seite damit der Wert des Sensor auf der Bühne angezeigt wird.

-**NOTE**: If you do not see  `gpio4` on the list, make sure that the **GPIO server is running** and that you have **run the config broadcast**.
+**NOTE**: Wenn du`gpio4` nicht in der Liste siehts, stelle sicher ob der  **GPIO server is running** and that you have **run the config broadcast**.

 ![Scratch sensing blocks](images/sensing-blocks.png)